 Each week, we write several Facebook and Twitter posts with the goal of helping massage therapists grow their businesses.
-In addition to providing affordable liability insurance for massage therapy professionals and students, we are dedicated to providing business solutions to help massage therapists become more successful.
+In addition to providing affordable liability insurance for massage therapy professionals, we are dedicated to providing business solutions to help massage therapists become more successful.
 With this in mind, we decided to put together an article dedicated to ways to build your massage therapy business.

 Over the past several years, the massage therapy industry has taken a drastic hit due to economic conditions.
 With this challenge, many massage therapists have resorted to lowering their prices to entice current and potential customers.
 While lowering prices is one way to stimulate business, what many MT’s have found is that increasing the value of their massage services is actually a more effective way to grow their clientele.